mrc03/Titanic-Survivor-Prediction/README.md

 like numpy,pandas to manipulate , explore and analyze the data and libraries like matplotlib and seaborn to visualise the data.
 Lastly I have used various machine learning models to make predictions on the formerly cleaned and preprocessed data.
 Then I used GridSearchCV to optimise the parameters of the various models

-Finally I got an accuracy of 0.77511 on the kaggle test set.
+Finally I got an accuracy of 0.77511 on the kaggle test set .